Who Are Your Best and Worst drivers? Your Vehicles Know, and Can Tell You.

 Unsafe driving is costly, with some estimates starting at $74,000 per incident and rising as high as $500,000 if a fatality is involved.
 This figure doesn’t likely include the soft costs to your business – lost time dealing with insurers, local authorities, driver counseling and delayed return to work, negative brand association, etc.

 This is not a new issue.
-There are many tried and true approaches to accident prevention and fostering of safer drivers, many of which are listed in an article in Fleet Management Weekly.
+There are many tried and true approaches to accident prevention and fostering of safer drivers.
 But, unless you are riding shotgun, it’s been difficult (if not impossible) to really evaluate the safety of your drivers.

 Now you can.
 That’s because data feeds from fleet vehicles can provide unparalleled visibility into driver behavior.
 Many light duty trucks and sedans have on-board/embedded telematics – a number that is growing dramatically with each vehicle that comes off the assembly line.
 You car knows exactly who your safest – and riskiest – drivers are.